I AM the haunted house…

 But the truth runs much deeper than that.

-Ever since I was a child, I’ve had recurring encounters with the supernatural.
-I don’t mean movies or books, but real moments that would chill you to the bone.
-The kind that leave the room too quiet… or not quiet enough.
+Ever since I was a child, I’ve had recurring encounters with the supernatural—real experiences that would chill you to the bone.

-Too many times, I’ve heard my name whispered from the shadows.
-Too many times, I’ve felt a feather-soft touch from the other side.
-This has always been normal for me, but it’s not something you ever truly get used to… The watchers and talkers, the wanderers and the anchored, the strangers and the familiar—all reaching for those who will listen to them, all with something to say, or something to show you.
+All my life, I’ve heard my name whispered from the shadows, or felt a feather-soft touch from the other side.
+The watchers and talkers, the wanderers and the anchored, the strangers and the familiar—all reaching for someone who will listen to them, share their message or heed their warnings.

 My favorite encounter has always been the one that came with solid proof and witnesses….

-The spirit of an old medicine man began visiting me regularly when I was around 19.
+The spirit of an old medicine man began visiting me regularly when I was young.
 I’d see him in the twilight shadows, or hear him in daylight, and then meet him in dreams.
 In one particular dream, he held out a ceremonial bowl and said it had belonged to me in another lifetime.
 I took it and examined the strange design: an almond-shaped eye, with a square iris and a circular pupil.
 It had two marks that crossed one side of the sclera vertically, and one that crossed the other side in the same way.
 I’d never seen anything like it.
-But from that moment on, I became obsessed—I started recreating that eye in all of my artwork.
-It resonated so deeply in my soul, an echo from the other side—and it was loud.
+I became obsessed—I started recreating that eye in all of my artwork.
+It resonated so deeply in my soul, an echo from the other side.

 My brother-in-law noticed.
 He saw this unusual design appearing repeatedly in my drawings, my paintings, my beadwork.
 Finally, he asked, “Why do you keep drawing that same weird eye over and over?”
 So, I told him about my dream.
 He laughed and called me weird.
 But I was used to that.

 About a week later, he showed up unexpectedly on my porch.
-I opened the door, assuming he was there for his brother, but he said, “No. I came to see you.”
+I opened the door, assuming he was there for his brother, but he wasn’t.
 He held out his hand and said: “I think this belongs to you.”

 The Pottery Eye: